Riyavishwakarma24/My_Resume/README.md

 * MySQL
 * Visual Studio Code, IntelliJ IDEA
 # 💻 Projects
-*  NOU e-Gyan Portal clone
+*  NOU e-Gyan Portal clone:
 Developed a functional clone of NOU e-gyan with responsive design and user authentication.
 Technologies used:HTML,CSS,JavaScript,Java(for Backend) and SMS API.
-*  Quiz Website
+*  Quiz Website :
 This Project is a simple Quiz Website using HTML,CSS and JavaScript.
-*  Personal Portfolio
+*  Personal Portfolio :
 Created a personal portfolio using HTML, CSS, and JavaScript to showcase my projects and skills.
-*  Text to Voice Converter
+*  Text to Voice Converter :
 Developed a dynamic Text converter website using web technologies HTML,CSS and JavaScript.
 # 🏆 Training & Certifications
 Softpro India Computer Technology Pvt.
 Ltd. - Two months of summer training (2024)